Day Trading False Breakouts

-Figure 1 (click to enlarge) shows a tick chart of the S&P 500 E-minis (ES).
-The price is moving higher, pulls back (higher low) and then moves to the same point as the prior high.
+As an example, a tick chart of the S&P 500 E-minis (ES) shows the price moving higher, pulling back (higher low), and then moving to the same point as the prior high.
 As the price starts pulling back again an experienced trader's internal dialogue is strategizing what to do before the trade even occurs:

 Set a stop loss just below the new low, and monitor conditions for when to exit a profitable trade.
 If the price is moving sharply higher, see if it breaks out above the prior high.
 If it pauses near the top of the pattern, exit immediately."

 The strategy is simple, but it takes practice and focus to implement it.
 False breakouts occur quickly and try to draw you into trading the breakout.
 Be patient.
 Strategize in your mind:

 - What is the trend direction?
 That's the only direction you trade in.

 - What would create a false breakout (in the opposite direction of the trend)?
 If that scenario occurs, how and where will you get in?
 Will you use a limit order or market order, and how far does the price have to move back into the pattern?

 - Where will your stop loss be?